jonhilgart22/Galvanize-NLP/week_2/2_4_langauge_modeling_II/pairs_2_4.md

-Bahman and Srinivasa
+Srinivasa and Daniel
-Mike and Daniel
+Jon and Prashil

-Viviane and Jonathan
+Christiaan and Jaime
-Prashil and Dasha
+Carles and Bahman

-Christiaan and Vijeth
+Mike and Anthony
-Tracy and Justin
+Joseph and Tracy

-Carles and Chau
+Victor and Vijeth
-Victor and Pranava
+Aubrey and Luke

-Jeremy and Anthony
+Jeremy and Chau
-Camille and Luke
+Camille and Justin

-Aubrey and Jaime
+Pranava and Yun
-Joseph and Yun
+Chip and Dasha
-Chip and Jon
+ with Jonathan